ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ```

 To enable the ABAP RAP framework, to save and update the database tables, the mapping information needs to be added to the behavior as well.
 Note, that
-a mapping is only necessary for the field where the name was changed by e.g. removing a underscore.
+mapping is only necessary for the field where the name was changed by e.g. removing an underscore.
 Renaming `email` to `Email` does not require a mapping.
-The source code below show the behavior definition including the necessary mappings information.
+The source code below shows the behavior definition including the necessary mappings information.
-The `corresponding` key word defines, that components with the name (except some case changes like in the example above) are mapped automatically.
+The `corresponding` keyword defines, that components with the name (except in some case changes like in the example above) are mapped automatically.

 ```abap
 managed implementation in class zbp_i_product unique;